Shravan2073/DAICOM-Image-compresion/README.md

-A tool i used to compress DAICOM images wiht a compression ratio of 1.8.
+A tool I used to compress DAICOM images with a compression ratio of 1.8.
 The image quality is loss-less